WordPress/create-block-theme/readme.txt

 - Create a new theme based on the currently active theme
 - Create a child theme of the active parent theme
 - Create a new style variation
+- Export a theme
+- Save user changed templates and styles to the active theme

 All newly created themes or style variations will include changes made within the WordPress Editor.

-This plugin also makes several changes to the contents of an exported theme, including:
+This plugin also makes several changes to the contents of a theme, including:

 - Adds all images used in templates to the theme's `assets` folder.
 - Ensures the block markup used in templates and patterns is export-ready.